ekoloss/guessArtist/README.md

 Part 2: Enrichments -</br>
 We would like to save albums of the 10 predefined artists in the DB so we don't have to query the iTunes API every time a new game starts.</br>
 After a user finishes a game, calculate a list of top 3 players (you can assume there is only one process running)</br>
+<b><i>This part wasn clear: so i suggested exporting top 3 players to file.
+Also we grab statistics on showed/guessed albums and this statistics can be exported too</i></b></br>
 We would like to track the enrichments above and write them to a file.

 “New albums available” after finishing the album enrichment The list of the top 3 players